About Building Your Survey

 Once you have your questions and categories determined, you’ll want to think about the question types you will use.
 The right question type can make all the difference for participants taking the survey and for reporting on your results.

 Qualtrics offers many question types, but the best practice is to use Matrix Table, Multiple Choice, and Text Entry questions.
-For additional information, visit the Standard Questions support page.
+For additional information, visit the Question Types support page.

 Below is a guide to the compatibility of the available questions in the 360 platform with report visualizations and scoring categories.
 We recommend using questions which are compatible with graphs, tables, and scoring categories in order to maximize the reporting capabilities of the feedback gathered.